oyok2112/crossroads/readme.txt

 |_____|__|__|__|__|_____|_____|
 - for Showciety Gives Back 2025 -

-    "This world is of from impulse, not of carefully crafted plans"
+    "This world is born of impulse, not of carefully crafted plans"
       - Chaos, Hades II

 Framework for randomizing a series of challenge runs (intuitive interfaces encouraged)